ibm-vpc/terraform-provider-ibm/website/docs/r/is_backup_policy_plan.html.markdown

 backup_policy_plan_id
 - `copy_user_tags` - (Optional, Boolean) Indicates whether to copy the source's user tags to the created backups (snapshots).
 The default value is `true`.
 - `cron_spec` - (Required, String) The cron specification for the backup schedule.
 The value must match regular expression `^((((\d+,)+\d+|([\d\*]+(\/|-)\d+)|\d+|\*) ?){5,7})$`.

+	->**Note** The cron specification for the backup schedule.
+The backup policy jobs (which create and delete backups for this plan) will not start until this time, and may start for up to 90 minutes after this time.
+	All backup schedules for plans in the same policy must be at least an hour apart.

 - `deletion_trigger` - (Optional, List)

   Nested scheme for `deletion_trigger`: